delete-app/landing/apps/landing/src/content/docs/learn/building-real/when-to-walk-away.md

 ---
-title: "5.5 When to Walk Away"
+title: "When to Walk Away"
 description: "Red flags vs rough patches, the sunk cost trap, and how to know when a relationship is over"
 ---